Tragic Details About Steve Irwin's Daughter Bindi Irwin

 Advertisement

-Bindi Irwin lost her grandmother to a tragic accident
+She lost her grandmother to a tragic accident

 Steve Irwin's death wasn't the first time Bindi Irwin lost a loved one.
-She was just a toddler when her grandmother, Lyn Irwin, died in a car accident in 2000, but her death left a big hole in the family.
+She was just a toddler when her grandmother, Lyn Irwin, died in a car accident in 2000, and her death left a big hole in the family.
 Like Bob Irwin, Lyn was also a conservationist.
 Lyn and Bob moved the family to Queensland, where they opened the then-called Beerwah Reptile Park, now Australia Zoo.
 It was there that the Irwins' lifelong history with wildlife began.
 She specialized in wildlife rehabilitation, work that inspired Steve and Terri Irwin's career journey.

 Advertisement